-As illustrated in Figure 12, Land Unit A is comprised of several land parcels which offer the most viable opportunities for mixed-use development.
-The area includes property owned by WMATA and the City of Falls Church, as well as several privately held parcels.
-This area, which is approximately 82 acres in size, is the most accessible property from the station and contains parcels having a strong potential for development fronting on Haycock Road.
-Currently, the City of Falls Church owns and operates the George Mason High School and the adjacent City park.
-WMATA's Metro station parking, bus pick-up and drop-off facilities and kiss-and-ride facilities are located at the northern edge of the site away from Haycock Road.
-Several parcels along Haycock Road are adjacent to WMATA property and are in private ownership.
+Land Unit A (Figure 12) is comprised of land parcels which offer the most viable opportunities for mixed-use development.
+The area includes property owned by WMATA, The University of Virginia and Virginia Tech, and the City of Falls Church, as well as developments known as The Villages at West Falls Church and The Pavilion.
+Land Unit A, approximately 40 acres in size, is the most accessible property from the station and contains parcels with a strong potential for development fronting on Haycock Road.
+WMATA's Metro station parking, bus pick-up and drop-off, and kiss-and-ride facilities are located at the northern edge of the land unit away from Haycock Road.
+The Villages at West Falls Church and The Pavilion developments are located between the WMATA parcels and Haycock Road.
+The University of Virginia/Virginia Tech parcels to the south, also front Haycock Road.